Mixenden

-Mixenden is a village in Calderdale, on the outskirts of Halifax in the county of West Yorkshire, England.
+Mixenden is a district of Halifax, Calderdale, in the county of West Yorkshire, England.
+It lies on the outskirts of the town.

 The name Mixenden derives from the Anglo Saxon 'mixen' (compost or dung heap) and 'den' usually refers to pasture land, usually for pigs.

+History

 During the 1970s, after the building of tower blocks in Mixenden, social problems and unemployment led to a tarnished reputation.
 Although much has been done to regenerate the area, its isolation from other neighbourhoods and its position, 3 miles north-west of Halifax, continues to contribute to a social separation from the rest of Calderdale.

-At one time like many other villages it boasted of 3 pubs, a nightclub, 3 fish and chip shops, numerous family businesses including a butcher's, a baker's, a newsagent's, a grocer's, a garage with petrol, a doctors' surgery, a library and two factories, two churches and two schools.

-Not many of these are left and the one remaining pub, the Crown and Anchor, closed in 2010 and was later converted into cottages.

 Currently in Mixenden there is a primary school split across two sites, three newsagents with off licences, one launderette, one fish and chip shop, two pizza/Indian takeaways, one Chinese takeaway, two sandwich shops, a library, a council-funded activity centre and a doctors' surgery (Caritas Group Practice Mixenden).

 There are also numerous public children's play areas that are maintained by Calderdale Council.

+Mixenden Reservoir

 To the north-west of the village is a large reservoir that is maintained by Yorkshire Water.

-As of January 2017, The councillors for the Mixenden Ward are Clr Barry Collins, Clr Lisa Lambert and Clr Daniel Sutherland.